ballerina-platform/module-ballerinax-azure.eventhub/README.md

 This operation will return a ballerina error if the operation failed.

 ### Step 7: Delete a event hub
+You need to specify the event hub name as a parameter to delete an event hub.
+This is the basic scenario of deleting an event hub named “mytesthub”.
 ```ballerina
     var deleteResult = managementClient->deleteEventHub("mytesthub");
     if (deleteResult is error) {